PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 DNS Records
 -----------

 Set up a simple A record.
 With ‘yourserver.org’ pointed to your servers IP.
+Additionally you might setup a DNS SRV record, though it's only necessary, when you changed your federation port to listen on another port the the default port 8448.

+Example DNS SRV record: _matrix._tcp        3600 IN SRV     10 0 8448 yourserver.org

 ***

 Prepare Server